andr-ew/eels/lib/doc/patch-notes.md

 ## 3. electric wolves

 comb filters can act like a strange resonant body around a musical input signal, with a multitude of clippy, resonant [wolf tones](https://en.wikipedia.org/wiki/Wolf_tone) throughout the chromatic scale. any noise present at the input contributes to a buzzy drone, whose pitch is controlled by **time**.

+**input:** noisy filtered chords with a little bit of attack.

+**key settings**
+- i/o: coupled
+- range a: comb
+- time a: 0. adjust to other whole-number values based on the range of the input chords.
+- time b: 0.01
+- feedback a: 4.8. sets decay time of resonant tones.
+- fine: set to the same key as the input chords.